Ayanaminn/TrackingBot/README.md

-A software for video-based animal behavioral tracking and analysis
+The TrackingBot is an open-source software for video-based animal behavioral tracking and analysis